scala-js/scala-js-website/doc/semantics.md

 Therefore, all of these are considered
 [undefined behavior](http://en.wikipedia.org/wiki/Undefined_behavior).

+**Scala.js 0.6.x only:**
+In Scala.js 0.6.x, `ArithmeticException`s, such as integer division by 0, are also considered undefined behavior.
+This is not the case in Scala.js 1.x anymore, where they are reliably thrown.

 Some of these, however, can be configured to be compliant with the JVM specification using sbt settings.